how to make Gnome Easter Eggs

 Download the printable pattern from our Free Resource Library.

-Print the pattern and resize to fit the egg, if needed.
+Print the pattern and resize it to fit the egg, if needed.

 Making a stand for your Gnome Easter Egg

-If you choose to make the feet and stand, we used leftover cardboard tubes for the legs.
+If you choose to make the feet and stand, we use leftover cardboard tubes for the legs.
 See recycling ideas below for other options.

 Using a cardboard tube